 Electromagnets: If there is a magnetic field around a wire carrying electrical current, then it would seem reasonable that an electrical magnet (electromagnet) can be constructed.
 Imagine a coil of wire such as would be created by wrapping insulated wire around the paper core of a roll of paper towel.
 Then pass current through the wire.
 This is illustrated in Figure 217.6.
 By defining current as flowing from positive (+) to negative (-), the rules for determining the orientation of the magnetic flux produced are Right Hand rules not left hand rules.
 Using the right hand rule, the direction of magnetic flux around each wire can be obtained.
 Note that when this is done for the coil of wire in Figure 217.6 all of the flux arrows on the inside of the coil are pointing in the same direction.
-On the outside of the coil, the magnetic flux arrows are also pointing in the same direction.
 Of course, if the current flow was in the opposite direction, all the magnetic flux lines would point in the opposite direction.